Azure/Azure-Verified-Modules/docs/static/includes/msg-final-conf-new-prop-mod-owners.md

 You can now start the development of this module! ✅ Happy coding! 🎉

-**Please respond to this comment, once your module is ready to be published!** 🙏
+**Please respond to this comment and request a review from the AVM core team once your module is ready to be published!** Please include a link pointing to your PR if available. 🙏

 Any further questions or clarifications needed, let us know!